cudoventures/cudos-builders/tools-bash/upgrade/readme.md

 1. Create a backup

     <em>Note:</em> Creating of a backup could take a lot of time.
-It is very important to do it ONCE upgrade hight has been reached NOT before that.
+It is very important to do it ONCE your node has been stopped NOT before that.
+You can stop your docker containers with:
+    ```
+    sudo docker stop <container_name>
+    ```
      Make sure there is no error messages in the console.
 If something went wrong you can always re-create the backup.
 Make sure that the backup is correct (You can check it using <em>Validate a backup</em>) before proceeding to the next step.

 2. Validate